Remuneration: How to get employee pay right

 This is the most common approach, to pay what everyone else is paying.

-Pros: Takes pay out of the equation when you’re competing for employees with other companies; Pay rates tend to be middle-of-the-road; doesn’t unnecessarily inflate your costs.
+Pros: Takes pay out of the equation when you’re competing for employees with other companies; pay rates tend to be middle-of-the-road, which doesn’t unnecessarily inflate your costs and makes benchmarking easier; employees generally feel their compensation is fair.

-Cons: Vulnerable to employees being unhappy or leaving for reasons other than money; you will still need to distinguish your company for other reasons (as we discussed above).
+Cons: Vulnerable to employees being unhappy or leaving for reasons other than money; you will still need to distinguish your company for other reasons (as discussed above).
+Market data may not account for experience, unique skills, or high performance an employee brings.

 3. Pay above-market rates